-Back in 2008, the government launched some programs to try and assist struggling home owners by reducing the interest rates of their current mortgages.
+Back in 2008, the government launched some programs to try and assist struggling homeowners by reducing the interest rates of their current mortgages.
 The most popular one was HAMP (Home Affordable Modification Program), many called it the “Obama plan.”

-For the first few years these programs were difficult to obtain and were mostly unsuccessful.
-However in the last two years it’s gotten a bit easier and we have seen some borrowers obtain real modifications that did work for them.
+For the first few years, these programs were difficult to obtain and were mostly unsuccessful.
+However, in the last two years, it’s gotten a bit easier and we have seen some borrowers obtain real modifications that did work for them.
 Loan modifications are a good option for those who have a temporary financial setback.
 This is because the modifications usually do not last for the life of the loan.

 What to Watch Out For: Trial modifications that entice you into paying 3 straight payments and then once you do, they deny you for a permanent modification and begin foreclosure proceedings.
-Another thing to watch for is when you are in a month over month holding pattern and keep getting told that your file is being reviewed only to receive a foreclosure notice shortly afterwards.
+Another thing to watch for is when you are in a month over month holding pattern and keep getting told that your file is being reviewed only to receive a foreclosure notice shortly afterward.

 Unlike a loan modification, which tries to reconfigure your current loan, refinancing provides for an entirely new loan.
 If your home is not upside down, meaning it is worth more than you owe on it, then refinancing may be an option.
 On the other hand, if it upside down, where you owe more on it than it is worth, then refinancing most likely is not possible.
 The only chance to refinance when you are upside down on your home is through the Home Affordable Modification Program (HARP).
 HARP was rolled out by the current administration in April of 2009 and may allow you to refinance your home in order to lower your mortgage payment even if you are upside down in the home.
 The Obama administration recently loosened the requirements to get into HARP in an effort to assist more underwater homeowners.